ckyriaco/Capstone/Scripts/Documentation/ADaudit.py Documentation.md

 * _approvedComputernamesForChange_ - An array of computers with changed names that have been approved
 * _serviceAccountNamesToBeApproved_ - An array of service account users with usernames that still need to be approved
 * _approvedServiceAccountNamesForChange_ - An array of service account users with changed usernames that have been approved
+* _userDaysUnused_ - An array of days user accounts have been left unused
+* _computerDaysUnused_ - An array of days computer accounts have been left unused

 ### _init_ Constructor
 * Initializes an ADaudit object and validates pyad's connection to Active Directory by locating a user account via a passed Common Name.